Adrianjewell91/decoupler-website/README.md

-Next, let there be a set `D`, the collection of Dependencies, which express the direct relationships of Business Processes to one another.
+Next, let there be a set `D`, a collection of Dependencies, which express the direct relationships of Business Processes to one another.
 To generate it, map each Business Process to zero or more other Business Processes, defined by:

 	D = { d ∈ B x B: b_1 R b_2 }.